harrisfs-web/mysql_covid_data_exploration/README.md

 This repository serves as a resource for exploring and analyzing Covid-19 data using SQL, focusing on understanding infection rates, death rates, and vaccination progress across different locations and time periods.

-For any questions or suggestions, feel free to contact [your contact information].